soniqueee/Flix-part-2/README.md

 #### REQUIRED (10pts)

 - [X] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
-- [X] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.
+- [-] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

 #### BONUS